Back to Podcast

 About the Podcast

 Launched in 2023, the Igniting Impact Podcast highlights our client’s and partner’s important work.
-We hope that this podcast drives impactful conversations that foster connections and progress in the field.
+We created this podcast to spark conversations that strengthen connections and encourage progress across the field.
 One of our core values at Public Knowledge® is Impact.
-We created this podcast around this fundamental principle because it is essential to our work.
+We built the podcast around this principle.
+It reflects how we approach our work every day.
 Impact to us means, “We approach every engagement with our energy focused on identifying the right goals, outcomes, and strategies.
 And we each have a personal responsibility to make a positive impact on our projects and our world.”

 Similar Podcast